I’ve got the title I always wanted, so why don’t I feel creative anymore?

 This question came from a Creative Director who is very much still delivering great work (top 10 agency all good on paper) just not feeling it.

-So we’re not talking about a lack of ideas, just absence of that familiar feeling that this is why I do what I do.
+So we’re not talking about a lack of ideas, just absence of that familiar feeling; this is why I do what I do.

 Early in your career, creativity is visible.
-The sheer adrenalin rush of ideas and the reward when one idea gets the applause from the team.
+The sheer adrenalin rush of ideas and the reward when an idea gets the nod from the team.
 Late nights.
 Shared pride.
-As we advance in our careers we tap into a different type of creative skill.
+As we advance in our careers we tend to tap into a different type of creative skill.
 This one lives in judgement rather than output.
 The skill of holding back on an idea (political sensitivity) or the space you hold for others to make the work.

 Taste.
 Timing.
 Restraint.
 None of these look particularly creative from the outside, and they rarely feel creative on the inside.

-So when a Creative Director says they don’t feel creative anymore, it’s flagging up two things.
-Firstly what I call, Static Mastery this is that thing you do when you jump to a solution about what will work before the brief is finished.
-The problem with this is that whilst you might be thinking, ‘I’ve still got it”, what you’ve actually done is diminished your curiousity.
-It’s a catch 22, as a senior you are expected to ‘know’ and deliver consistent feedback all day, everyday but in reality this is a killer blow to, ‘what if’ because let’s face sometimes you just know that a creative risk with a particular client could really bite you on the bum.
-Finally, Time for change!
-If you’re not feeling creative, it really is time for change, and that’s change, not reinvention (subtle but vital difference) or escape.
-The place you are at longer reflects the creative you are becoming.
+So when a Creative Director says they don’t feel creative anymore, it’s flagging up a few things.
+But to my mind a big one is, what I call, Static Mastery.
+You know that thing do when you jump to a solution. based on experience?
+When you share what you think will work even before the brief is finished.
+The problem with this is that whilst you might be thinking, ‘I’ve still got it”, what you are actually doing is stemming your curiousity.
+It’s often a catch 22, as a senior you are expected to ‘know’ and deliver consistent feedback all day, everyday, which may not leave much space for, ‘what if’.
+Maybe you know the client just that little bit too well and you take calculated decisions against a risk that might just bite you on the bum later.

 There’s a loss here that doesn’t get talked about enough.
 The loss of being hands-on.